Website design, Paul Chutkow

 Later, in 2001 I taught a writing class in the adult education program of Napa College.
 Two of my students, Elsebeth Schoenberger and Monroe Katz, went on to write very fine novels, and later I had the joy of working with a slew of exceptional writers, including Richard Mendelson, Gordon Mott, Jim Holden, Avi Tuschman, Steven Kent Mirassou and more.
 Lucky me!
 They did beautiful work and together we took Val de Grace Books to a whole new level of prestige and influence.
 And here's a little taste of our latest:

 Thanks, folks, for spending a little time with us here.
-I hope you enjoy our musings and the many books we are creating at Val de Grace Books.
+I hope you enjoy our musings and the many books we have brought forth at Val de Grace Books.
 If you have any comments or requests, please feel free to email me.
-I would love to hear from you.
-Here: [email protected].
+I would love to hear from you. [email protected].

 Finally, let me share with you one closing thought, one close to my heart.
 The author is unknown, but it summarizes my feelings exactly: